DjangoCon US 2025 Recap¶

 Gallery 211, one of my favorite rooms

-The Thorne Minature Rooms in the basement are also a must see.
+The Thorne Miniature Rooms in the basement are also a must see.

 My Incredible Room¶